LacunaSoftware/docs/docs.en-us/articles/includes/linux/rhel/install-aspnetcore-31.md

 [!include[Proceed as root](../su.md)]

-Register the Microsoft key and package repository (this only needs to be done once per machine), then install the ASP.NET Core runtime package:
+Enable the official .NET package repository (this only needs to be done once per machine), then install the ASP.NET Core runtime package:

 [!include[Install ASP.NET Core Runtime](../../../../../includes/linux/rhel/install-aspnetcore-31.md)]